mikemathu/Queue-Management-System/README.md

 This system has the following pages:

 1. Check-In page.
-This page allows customers to select the kind of service they're receiving and support kiosk mode with the following which has:
+This page allows customers to select the kind of service they're receiving and support kiosk mode which has:
    - Descriptive text.
    - Large enough buttons.
    - TODO: Ability to print tickets.
 Designed using FastReport.Net.